Scientific Data Preservation Policy

 The CCDC actively seeks compliance with community-driven initiatives for best practices in data preservation.
 In this regard, the CCDC data preservation policy is broadly guided by the Open Archival Information Systems (OAIS) reference model (DPC and Brian Lavoie, 2014), which provides standards and frameworks of concepts for digital repositories and archives.
-The Cambridge Crystallographic Data Centre is also a member of the World Data System (WDS) and as such has been certified as being compliant with international standards for digital repositories.
+The CCDC was certified as a trustworthy data repository by CoreTrustSeal in 2020 and is a member of the World Data System.

 As a proponent of FAIR data policies and initiatives, the CCDC aims to function in line with European Commission recommendations on FAIR data by making data as open as possible within the sustainability model of the Centre (EU Commission, 2018: 21).
 In this respect, the CCDC endeavours to adhere as closely as possible to FAIR guiding principles (Wilkinson, M. D.et al., 2016) and provide findable, accessible, interoperable and reusable datasets to its user community.